Opvolger/Opvolger/starfiveVisionFive2.md

 On the day I received the Starfive VisionFive 2, this was early in the evening...
 I already had Quake2 working late late in evening.
 (After updating firmware and getting Image-69 working).
 This was nothing more than a 'make' and remove the *.so files which were not "OpenGL ES3" and it worked.
 Unfortunately, I couldn't get many other games to work due to the limitation of only having "OpenGL ES 3.0" working on the onboard GPU.

+## OpenSUSE Tumbleweed with ATI Radeon R9 290

+Project Part III was fun, but now OpenSUSE

+- So this [project](starfiveVisionFive2/OpenSUSEATIRadeonR9_290.md) was born!
+(Part IV)

 ## Ubuntu 23.10 with ATI Radeon R9 290 / ATI Radeon 5450

 Project Part II was fun, but now its runs better!